 I think most people would agree that these are all pretty legitimate, mainstream concerns.
 Never mind the reports in some countries of pilots flying with fake licenses, or that at some airlines hiring and promotions are based at least partly on who you know.

-So while I think some airlines don’t use “best practices,” the industry overall is an incredible place when it comes to safety.
+So while I think some airlines don’t use “best practices,” the industry overall is incredible when it comes to safety.
 The statistics show that you’re just about as safe in the air as on the ground, even if I’m (frankly) shocked that more things don’t happen.
 I continue to believe that flying is an absolute miracle.

 Why I’m not worried about airline safety